tvooo/thesis/Exploration.md

 The survey participants listed 21 different programming languages they are using on a regular basis, as well as experience in 19 different development environments.
 The participants’ backgrounds are diverse, although the major part seems to be working with web technologies (both front-end and back-end).

 About 76% of the participants look up \ac{api} and language documentation mainly on the web, only a small percentage uses the integration of documentation into IDEs.
-Besides that, nearly every participant (87%) makes use of the IDE-provided autocompletion feature, although most of them came up with ways to improve it.
+Besides that, nearly every participant (87%) makes use of the IDE-provided \gls{autocompletion} feature, although most of them came up with ways to improve it.
 Many comments are directed towards „smarter“, more context-aware autocomplete suggestions, up to levels of artificial intelligence.
 Some comments also mention a lack of performance and subtlety.

 Navigation within large code bases is done in many different ways, such as presented before: file browsers, symbol browsers, file search or content search.
 However, there does not seem to be a clear general preference.
 For structuring code, most participants rely on platform-given modularity, for example through packages and classes in Java.
 In programming languages where project structures are not given, developers use frameworks and software design patterns to achieve a similar structural consistency.